What are the PECR?

 The PECR have been amended six times – in 2004, 2011, 2015, 2016 and twice in 2018.
 The latest amendment came into effect on 17 December 2018, introducing director liability for non-compliance caused by director connivance or negligence.

-They were due to be replaced by the ePR (ePrivacy Regulation) in 2018, but this regulation is now expected to come into force in 2022 at the earliest.
-It is not yet known whether the UK will implement the ePR's requirements in full.
+They were due to be replaced by the ePR (ePrivacy Regulation) in 2018, but this regulation is now expected to come into force in 2022.
+It is not yet known whether the UK will fully implement the ePR's requirements.